 Hattersheim benefited from plenty of through-traffic.
 Between the Untertor (lower gate) on the Schwarzbach and the Obertor (upper gate) on Mainzer Landstraße, there were at times a row of up to eight inns next to one another.
 Blacksmiths and wainwrights had their hands full in Hattersheim, as they had to look after up to 72,000 horses passing through each year, as well as the wagons and carriages.
 In 1818, Carl Werle, nephew of the postman Adam Werle, built what was then Hattersheim's most distinguished inn, the Nassauer Hof, in front of the former Obertor.
 Wealthy travellers carved their names into the window panes of the inn with their diamond rings.
 After the renovations, the establishment diagonally across from the Posthof will once again open its doors as a guesthouse, with other public usages.

 Railways and industrialisation

-The construction of the Taunus railway between Frankfurt and Wiesbaden in 1839/40 led to a shift of mail transport and travel to rail and meant the end of the Thurn-and-Taxis post office in 1867.
-The Hattersheim station, which was constructed in 1842, saw a massive increase in the transportation of people, goods and express goods as a result of the industrialisation of the Rhine-Main region at the end of the 19th century.
+The construction of the Taunus railway between Frankfurt and Wiesbaden in 1839/40 led to a shift of mail transport and travel to rail and meant the end of the Thurn-and-Taxis stagecoach stop in 1867.
+The Hattersheim station, which was constructed in 1842, saw a massive increase in the transportation of people, goods and express goods as a result of the industrialisation of the Rhine-Main area at the end of the 19th century.

-On 11 September, 1970, Hattersheim received its town privileges.
-In 1972, Okriftel, Eddersheim and Hattersheim combined to become a new town, Hattersheim am Main.
+On 11 September, 1970, Hattersheim received city rights.
+In 1972, Okriftel, Eddersheim and Hattersheim combined to become the City of Hattersheim am Main.